LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 All Lasso code is compiled before it is executed.
 Whether the code is a :term:`Lasso page` being served by Lasso server or a script being run by the lasso9 command-line tool, behind the scenes Lasso compiles the code and then executes the compiled code.
-(Lasso does cache the copiled code for reuse, but that is beyond the scope of this section.)
+(Lasso does cache the compiled code for re-use, but that is beyond the scope of this section.)

 There are certain cases where it is advantageous to compile the lasso code ahead